hashicorp/packer-plugin-amazon/.web-docs/components/builder/instance/README.md

 - `kms_key_id` (string) - ID, alias or ARN of the KMS key to use for AMI encryption.
-This only applies to the main `region` -- any regions the AMI gets copied to copied will be encrypted by the default EBS KMS key for that region, unless you set region-specific keys in AMIRegionKMSKeyIDs.
+This only applies to the main `region` -- any regions the AMI gets copied to will be encrypted by the default EBS KMS key for that region, unless you set region-specific keys in `region_kms_key_ids`.

   Set this value if you select `encrypt_boot`, but don't want to use the region's default KMS key.